wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 ## Recovering from Mistakes

 This section presents a solution to a coder's worst nightmare: what if you find that your code no longer works?
-Perhaps a refactoring went terribly wrong, or something was changed by another team member without discussion.
+Perhaps a refactoring went terribly wrong, or another team member without discussion changed something.
 Whatever the reason, using a form of version control always gives you a last resort: rolling back to a previous commit.
 This section details how to do just that.
 We follow the information given from [this Stack Overflow](http://stackoverflow.com/questions/2007662/rollback-to-an-old-commit-using-git) question and answer page.

 W> ### Changes may be Lost!
 W> You should be aware that this guide will rollback your workspace to a previous iteration.
 Any uncommitted changes that you have made will be lost, with a very slim chance of recovery!
 Be wary.
 If you are having a problem with only one file, you could always view the different versions of the files for comparison.
 Have a look [at this Stack Overflow page](http://stackoverflow.com/a/3338145) to see how to do that.